 Alex joined the Action News team in the summer of 2012.
-You can catch her pieces on technology and the web on 7 Action News on TV20 Detroit.
+You can catch her pieces on technology and the web on 7 Action News at 7 a.m. on TV20 Detroit.

-She's also on the board for Detroit's Society of Professional Journalists.
+Alex is also proud to be on the board for Detroit's Society of Professional Journalists.

-In 2008, Alex began her professional career as a digital reporter at the Detroit Free Press where she was nominated for an Emmy and won several awards from the Society of Professional Journalists for her work.
+In 2008, Alex began her professional career as a digital reporter at the Detroit Free Press where she was nominated for a Michigan Emmy and won several awards from the Society of Professional Journalists for her work.

 Alex has always wanted to become a journalist.
 When she was a child, Alex would pack a notepad and a snack and go adventuring in her backyard where she would build forts and write stories.
 In high school, Alex interned at a local television station in Romeo, Michigan where she produced a monthly Bulldog Broadcast for her school.